 Mothercraft nurse and Feed Play Love Helpline expert Chris Minogue has lots of bright ideas about turning toileting terrors around.
 It can really help to slow things down and adopt a gentle approach, she explains.

-Diana’s mum to a three-year-old, and she turned to the Kinderling Helpline for advice on her “genuinely terrified” daughter’s response to the moment of truth on the potty or toilet – when the wee starts to flow.
+Diana’s mum to a three-year-old, and she turned to Helpline for advice on her “genuinely terrified” daughter’s response to the moment of truth on the potty or toilet – when the wee starts to flow.

 “We have managed to get her to do it once or twice, but had a major meltdown just before and when she was doing it she was genuinely terrified.”

 An understandably overwhelmed Diana says she’s tried every trick in the book to get her daughter to relax and use the potty, and now she feels like she’s losing her mum mind.